wp-plugins/wpstorecart/readme.txt

 == Changelog ==

+= 4.0.1 =
+* Updated: Minor admin CSS adjustments

 = 4.0.0 =
 * Updated: mp6 admin UI is now in place and the new default
 * Removed: Rotating wheel removed
 * Removed: Dashboard now redirects to the order page
 * Updated: Wizard page updated
-* Added: Store sales overview added to all admin pages.
+* Added: Store sales overview added to all admin pages

 = 3.9.31 =
 * Updated: Minor adjustments to make the addon wheel less intrusive